proveskit/Documentation/docs/assembly_guide/ch_8_integration.md

 ## 4) Squaring the Satellite
 ### a.
 It’s Jig Time!
 - Place the structure into the jig as shown in figure 8.11.
 Slide it back and forth multiple times through the jig to square up the structure.

+!!! note
-> **Note:** If you cannot fit the satellite into the jig, loosen the fasteners on the structure (not including the feet) and attempt to fit it again.
+    If you cannot fit the satellite into the jig, loosen the fasteners on the structure (not including the feet) and attempt to fit it again.

 ![Figure 8-12](images/8-12.png)
 <p align="center">Figure 8.12: Example of squaring the satellite inside a 3D-printed jig.</p>